Last Updated on November 7th, 2021

 1. Roaccutane has to “build up” to a certain level before it can knock out acne and keep it away for good.

-Most doctors who do skin research focusing on acne agree that it is necessary to take a dose of Roaccutane equivalent to 125 to 150 mg of the drug for every kilogram of body weight before it can force acne into remission.
+To force acne into remission, it is necessary to take a dose of Roaccutane equivalent to 125 to 150 mg of the drug for every kilogram of body weight.
 This is roughly 60 or 70 mg per pound of body weight before you have taken “enough” Roaccutane.
 Doctors prescribe higher or lower doses depending on weight, usually coming out to 1 or 2 mg of Roaccutane per kilogram of body weight per day.

 2. Substitutes for Roaccutane just don’t work.